 The answer to why buy eco friendly products is most often better for your health and for that of your environment which will impact your health as well.
 That is the pragmatic answer.
 The more idealistic answer, which is just as important really, is that you are trying to make a better choice that will protect the health of the planet and the generations to come.

-It is up to each one of us to do our best to minimize climate change through buying eco-friendly products and making greener choices in all aspects of our lives that we can.
+It is up to each one of us to do our best to minimize climate change.
+One way we can do this is through buying eco-friendly products.
+We have the power to make greener choices in all aspects of our lives.

 Criteria For Making Green Consumer Choices